rscopes/rescope/readme.md

     shouldPropag( ns )

     /**
-     * Overridable reducer / remapper
+     * Overridable refiner / reducer / remapper
-     * If privateState or lastPublicState are simple hash maps reduce will return {...lastPublicState, ...privateState}
+     * If privateState or lastPublicState are simple hash maps refine will return {...lastPublicState, ...privateState}
      * if not it will return the last private state
      * @param privateState
      * @param lastPublicState
      * @returns {*}
      */
-    reduce(lastPublicState, privateState)
+    refine(lastPublicState, privateState)

     /**
      * Debounce this store propagation ( & reducing )
      * @param cb
      */
     stabilize( cb )

     /**
      * Pull stores in the private state